averycrespi/yovec/README.md

 After cloning the repository, run `make develop` to setup a development environment.

-Run `make test` to run tests, and `make check` to validate type annotations.
+Run `make test` to run tests, and `make check` to check type annotations.

 ## License